Find the right immigration lawyer for you easily and efficiently!

 Rules of the Israeli A3 Theory Test

-• If you fail, you can retake the exam starting from the following day (subject to booking an exam and paying the fee again), or you can appeal the test results (within 7 days).
+- If you fail, you can retake the exam starting the following day (subject to booking an exam and paying the fee again), or you can appeal the test results (within 7 days).

-To prepare for the test, you can check out the pool of questions and answers (published by the Ministry of Transportation), that includes 58 example questions and allows you to test yourself.
+To prepare for the test, you can check out the pool of questions and answers (published by the Ministry of Transportation), which includes 58 example questions and allows you to test yourself.

 As of August 2024, the question pool is only available in Hebrew.
-AIC has inquired multiple times for the publishing of the questions in Hebrew – stay tuned for updates!
+AIC has inquired multiple times about publishing the questions in other languages- stay tuned for updates!

-In addition, there are plenty of online practicing resources.
+In addition, there are plenty of online practice resources.
 Feel free to ask about your options on our Facebook Community.

 How to Register Your Personal Electric Bike or Scooter in Israel